UCLAdeepvision/CS163-Projects-2025Fall/_posts/2025-12-13-team35-coral-reef-segmentation.md

 minimal adaptation.

 **Adaptation for Semantic Segmentation.**
+SAM3 is originally built for prompt-driven instance segmentation.
+To repurpose it for dense multi-class segmentation, we:
 - Use SAM3 as an image feature backbone
 - Attach a lightweight per-pixel semantic head
 - Train in a prompt-free dense prediction mode with the same CE+Dice objective

 **Results.**
+SAM3 performs poorly in this prompt-free, dense multi-class setup:
 - FULL: Val mIoU 0.1428, Test mIoU 0.1833
 - TILED: Val mIoU 0.1919, Test mIoU 0.2352

 **Interpretation.**
 There are two main reasons for poor performance:
-1. Task mismatch: SAM3 is optimized for prompted instance segmentation, not dense multi- class semantic labeling.
+1. SAM3 is optimized for prompted instance masks (“segment the object I indicate”), not specific multi class dense semantic labeling.
-2. Compute/time constraints: SAM3 is extremely large, so the fine-tuning budget was necessarily short.
+2. SAM3 is extremely large, so our fine-tuning budget was necessarily short.
+Under short training, the model is unlikely to adapt fully to the coral-specific label space and underwater domain shift.

 **Takeaway.**
 In our constrained setting, a dataset-tuned semantic segmentation model (SegFormer)